-In all the many and varied aspects of school life, it is hard to imagine a context in which St Julie's instruction is more appropriate than Special Education.
-'Equipping our students for life' is what we do; it is where we start and, hopefully, where we finish when considering how best to serve our students with special needs.
 In our hallmarks (Click here for Notre Dame's Ethos and Hallmarks) we have set ourselves the tremendous challenge of 'honouring the dignity and sacredness of each person', and our daily provision for our special needs students is inspired and guided by their divine origin and eternal destiny.

 There's much more to our special educational needs provision than we can share here but hopefully this gives you a flavour of how we approach things.
 Please feel free to download any of the information below and if you want to know something that isn't there, please do not hesitate to contact us.